About the Festival

 The first Greater Kansas City Japan Festival was held on September 13, 1997, on the campus of the University of Missouri at Kansas City.
 Dr. Andrew Tsubaki was the first chairperson of the Japan Festival Committee.
 At that time there was a Japanese Consulate in Kansas City that was led by Consul General Tatsuo Tanaka.
 Consul General Tanaka was the driving force behind starting the first festival.

 In 2004 the festival was moved to the Johnson County Community College where it is still held today.
-The 2023 GKCJF will be the seventeenth festival held on the campus of Johnson County Community College.
+The 2024 GKCJF will be the nineteenth festival held on the campus of Johnson County Community College.

 CONSUL-GENERAL OF JAPAN IN CHICAGO

 Consul General Jun Yanagi is currently the Consul-General of Japan in Chicago.
-He joined the Chicago Consulate in August of this year.
+He joined the Chicago Consulate in August of 2023.
 Prior to joining the Chicago Consulate, he was the Deputy Director, Cabinet Intelligence and Research Office in Tokyo.

 Since joining the Ministry of Foreign Affairs in 1988, he has held numerous positions, including: Ministry of Foreign Affairs of Japan, (MOFA) North East Asia Division; First Secretary, Embassy of Japan in Nigeria; South East Asia Division, Ministry of Foreign Affairs; Deputy Director, APEC Division, MOFA; Principal Deputy Director, Analysis Division, IAB, MOFA; Principal Deputy Director, Public Diplomacy Division, MOFA; First Secretary, Embassy of Japan in Australia; Counselor, Embassy of Japan in Russia; Counselor, Embassy of Japan in Canada; Director, International Science Cooperation Division, MOFA; Director, Western Europe Division, MOFA; Professor, Tohoku University; Minister, Deputy Chief of Mission, Embassy of Japan in Vietnam; Minister, Permanent Mission of Japan in Vienna.